Association of MIT Alumnae records

 Materials were given to the Department of Distinctive Collections (formerly the Institute Archives and Special Collections) in several groups beginning in 1980, by the the Association of MIT Alumnae, and also by the MIT Museum.

 Some collection descriptions are based on legacy data and may be incomplete or contain inaccuracies.
 Description may change pending verification.
 Please contact the MIT Department of Distinctive Collections if you notice any errors or discrepancies.

 - Massachusetts Institute of Technology.
-Association of Women Students
+Association of Women Students (Organization)

 - Association of MIT Alumnae (AMITA) (Organization)

 - Inventory to the Records of the Association of MIT Alumnae

 - Description rules

 - Describing Archives: A Content Standard

 - 2018-09-03: Edited by Rachel Van Unen to reflect the addition of accession 2019-020